ciaran-phillips/jumble-word-app/README.md

 `npm run serve`

-The game will be accessible at http://localhost:8080
+The game will be accessible at http://localhost:8080.
+It's currently binding to 0.0.0.0 instead of 127.0.0.1, so it should be available at localhost even if you're running it within a VM (provided port 8080 is forwarded).

 ## Building for deployment